 You may also want to consider an extra long suction cup solution such as the Arkon Extendable Smartphone and Midsize Tablet Mount.
 The cradle is spring-loaded and expands to over 7 inches .
 It’s going to fit most smartphones and tablets up to an Apple iPad Mini.
 The mount itself has a metal arm that can extend from 14.5 to 18.5 inches.
 The cradle rotates 360 degrees so your tablet can be in portrait or landscape mode.
 The suction cup has a vacuum lock to maintain a secure connection.
 The metal arm will keep the tablet very steady in normal environments.

 A car seat bolt mount is a no-go on a Kia Sorento.
 The seat bolt isn’t accessible.
 While you can certainly use the option to bolt it directly to the floor board, most are not going to want to drill holes into their car’s floor, so I won’t bother to go any further with these.

 The Kia Sorento has a nice large dash.
 You can use the two suction mounts I mentioned already as they both come with an adhesive disk so that you can use it on a flat dash surface.
 This option is best for states where mounting to a windshield is illegal.

 A cup holder mount is probably the best place to mount a larger tablet in a Kia Sorento.
 The Arkon Car Cup Holder Mount for Tablets is a nice choice for almost any tablet and fits large tablets all the way up to an Apple iPad Pro.
-This cup holder mount features a flexible gooseneck to allow adjustment and it swivels into any orientation.
-The cup holder mount fits up to 3.25 inches diameter and that means a Kia Sorento will get along real well with this mount.
+This cup holder mount features an adjustable arm for angling and it swivels into any orientation.
+The cup holder mount fits up to 3.5 inches diameter and that means a Kia Sorento will get along real well with this mount.

 That was one of the easier vehicles to mount a device.
 The only bad location is the seat bolt but you can use any of the other mounting locations without as problem in a Kia Sorento.